 This book views pornography as art, and it contains lots and lots of it; i.e., thousands of ironic, campy monsters, kink, BDSM and Gothic themes in the porn it exhibits (often made by myself and others*; i.e., during ludo-Gothic BDSM; e.g., me commissioning Lilmisspuff, below, to pose for me).

-*The project contains over sixty models, seventeen of which are muses (who have a larger role/often appearing in multiple exhibits and on book covers).
+*The project contains over sixty models, many of which are muses (who have a larger role/often appearing in multiple exhibits and on book covers).
 To see all of Sex Positivity‘s models, refer to the Acknowledgments page.

 (model and artist: Lilmisspuff and Persephone van der Waard)